airera/study-sra/README.md

 Depending on your use case, consult the following files:

 - **Replicating the focus group activity**: If you want to replicate the elicitation of requirements from NLP4RE stakeholders, access the *AIRE'25 Interactive Session Instructions.pptx* file that explains the method.
 For our implementation at AIRE'25, we invited participants to place post-it notes on white boards.
+- **Reviewing the architectural analysis**: If you want to review the extraction of requirements from the information sources, access the *Requirements.xlsx* file.
+In the "System"-tab, you find the requirements in and rationale for them in respective columns.
+The "Source" and "Locator" columns specify, where this requirement was extracted from.
+In the *analysis-process.md* file you find a description of the applied extraction and synthesis process.
-- **Reviewing the requirements**: If you want to check the requirements that we arrived at, review the *Requirements.xlsx* file.
-Note the *System* and *Architecture* tabs which contain requirements for NLP4RE systems and for a reference architecture respectively.
+- **Accessing the requirements**: If you want to check the requirements that we arrived at, review the *Requirements.xlsx* file.
+Note the "System" and "Architecture" tabs which contain requirements for NLP4RE systems and for a reference architecture respectively.

 ## License